1200–1300 in European fashion: Footwear

+Shoes began to develop a pointed toe at this time however, they were much more restrained than they were in the 14th century.
+The usual shoe, worn by men and women alike, opened at the front, from the instep to the toe.
+Boots were largely only worn by men.
+Commoners also wore stockings with leather sewn to the sole, and wooden clogs.
+Woollen garters were also worn by commoners.

+Emerging trends

+The Lübeckian chronicler Arnold mocked changes in Danish attire he attributes to the increasing economic power of the Danes:

+Historians conjecture that the raw materials used to make clothing changed along with the styles, from wool to linens, as well as the colors of the textiles, and the types of weave, from homespun grey woolens to imported red and darkly-colored textiles.

 Sumptuary laws

 The Fourth Council of the Lateran of 1215 ruled that Jews and Muslims must be distinguishable by their dress, beginning the process that transformed the conical or pointed Jewish hat from something worn as a voluntary mark of difference to an enforced one.
 Previously it had been worn but had been regarded by European Jews as "an element of traditional garb, rather than an imposed discrimination".
-A law in Breslau in 1267 said that since Jews had stopped wearing the pointed hats they used to wear, this would be made compulsory.
+A law in Breslau (Wrocław) in 1267 said that since Jews had stopped wearing the pointed hats they used to wear, this would be made compulsory.
 The Yellow badge also dates from this century, although the hat seems to have been much more widely worn.

-Sumptuary laws covering prostitutes were introduced (following Ancient Roman precedent) in the 13th century: in Marseilles a striped cloak, in England a striped hood, and so on.
+Sumptuary laws covering prostitutes were introduced (following Ancient Roman precedent) in the 13th century: in Marseille a striped cloak, in England a striped hood, and so on.
 Over time these tended to be reduced to distinctive bands of fabric attached to the arm or shoulder, or tassels on the arm.

 These probably reflected both a growing concern for control over the increasing urban populations, and the increasing effectiveness of the Church's control over social issues across the continent.